 The largest of this group is Admiralty Island, the centre of which is in lat.
 2° 18' S., long.
-146° Some of the islands of this group are described as being thickly populated by an apparently happy and contented people.
-They appear to live principally on cocoa-nuts, which are abundant on the islands.
+146° Some of the islands of this group are described as being thickly populated by an apparently happy ntented people.
+They appear to live principally on cocoa-nuts, which are abundant on the islands. and contented people.